Principle and Interest

 Thereafter, for the life of your mortgage, the lender will continue to collect escrow in order to pay your premiums each year upon renewal.
-Depending on what next year’s premium might be, you will no doubt receive a letter from your lender once a year detailing your escrow account and how much, if any, the monthly escrow deposit needs to be adjusted.
+And for every year of your loan, you will receive a letter from your lender detailing your escrow account and how much, if any, the monthly escrow deposit needs to be adjusted.

 Just as the lender collects insurance premiums on your behalf, they will also collect property taxes.
 Although you may receive a re-assessment letter from the Assessor’s Office over the course of your loan, you will never pay your property taxes direct.
 They will be paid by your lender from your escrow account.
 This assures the lender that the property will not go into a Sheriff’s sale for failure to pay property taxes.